CAFAudit/audit-service/docs/en-us/Getting-Started.md

 # Getting Started

-The high level steps involved in setting up the Audit Mangement Service are:
+These are the high level steps involved in setting up the Audit Management Service; they are explained in detail in this guide:

-1. Install and configure Vertica 7.2.x on a separate machine.
+1. Install and configure Vertica 7.2.x on a dedicated machine.
-2. It is recommended, that you install and configure Apache Kafka on a system.
+2. Install and configure Apache Kafka on a dedicated machine.
-3. With the use of Chateau launch the Apache Kafka-Vertica scheduler and the Audit Management Web Service onto Mesos/Marathon.
+3. With the use of the Chateau deployment toolset launch the Apache Kafka-Vertica scheduler and the Audit Management Web Service in Mesos/Marathon.
 4. Define an application's audit events in an Audit Event Definition File.
-5. Register the application definition file and add tenant(s) with the Audit Management Web Service.
-This will create the necessary database schemas in Vertica.
+5. Register the Audit Event Definition File and add tenant(s) with the Audit Management Web Service.
+This will create the necessary database tables in Vertica.
-6. Generate the client-side auditing library using the Audit Event Definition File and code generation plugin.
+6. Generate the client-side auditing library using the Audit Event Definition File and the code generation plugin.
 7. Use the client-side auditing library to send audit events to Kafka.
+The Audit Scheduler will automatically load the events from Kafka into Vertica.

 ## Deploying Vertica

-Vertica is an SQL database designed for delivering speed, scalability and support for analytics.
-The Audit Management Service uses Vertica for the storage of streamed applications' tenants' audit events from a Kafka message bus.
-Analysis tools can then be used on the data to gather metrics of the use of audited applications.
+Vertica is a SQL database designed for delivering speed, scalability and support for analytics.
+In CAF Auditing Vertica is ultimately used for storing the audit events.
+The events are stored on a per-application per-tenant basis.
+Analysis tools can be used on the data to gather metrics with regard to the use of the audited applications.

 ### Enterprise Deployment